Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Gaussian Process Regression-based Probabilistic Safety Filter

 The choice of kernel $k$ determines properties of the target function $h$, like its smoothness and signal variance.
 Moreover, the kernel can be used to express prior structural knowledge of the the target function \cite{duvenaud2014automatic}.
 In our case, we want to exploit the fact that our target function $\Delta_B$ from \eqref{eq:mismatch_cbf} is control-affine.
-For that, we use the Affine Dot Product compound kernel presented in \cite{GPCLFSOCP}.
+We first rewrite \eqref{eq:mismatch_cbf} as